rax-incubate/gcp-mc-demo/README.md

   terraform apply
   ```

  - This provisions the infrastructure needed on AWS and GCP.
 This will take about 25-30 minutes.
-AlloyDB takes about 15 mins and Anthos on AWS can take some time as well.
+AlloyDB takes about 15 mins and Anthos on AWS can take 15-30 minutes.
 Go grab a beverage :-)

  - Let's do some checks to make sure it worked.